Get Going Guide (2026)

 • Is it worth $5,000 in legal fees to fight over $3,000 in property?

-• Is it worth another six months of stress to win a scheduling detail?
+• Is it worth another six months of stress to win on one scheduling detail?

 Think Beyond Divorce

-This isn’t only about ending a marriage.
+The process you’ve stepped into isn’t only about ending a marriage.
 It’s about shaping what comes next.
-Every decision, what you fight for, what you release, affects:
+Every decision, everything you fight for and everything you release, affects the quality of your life and your future:

-• If you have kids: the next several years of co-parenting, holidays, school events, and milestones.
+• If you have kids, your choices will color the next several years of co-parenting, holidays, school events, and milestones.

-• If you don’t: how you feel about this chapter when you look back, whether you preserved your dignity and positioned yourself to move forward.
+• If you don’t have children, you’ll be determining the way you’ll feel about this chapter when you look back.
+Did you preserve your dignity and position yourself to move forward?
+Or did you make some other choice?

 Your divorce is temporary.
-But the way you handle it will shape your future relationships, finances, and peace of mind.
+But the way you handle it will shape your future relationships, your finances, and your peace of mind.

 What Getting Going Really Means

-This guide gives you the foundation to make informed choices, but getting going isn’t just about legal strategy.
+This guide gives you a basic foundation for making informed choices, but getting going isn’t just about legal strategy.
 It’s about:

 • Complex finances that need expert review